AMC’s valuation is a date with derangement

-Anyone who saw 2020 summer sci-fi blockbuster “Tenet” knows that a fantastical narrative can still attract a modest crowd.
-The same principle applies to movie chain AMC Entertainment (AMC.N).
+NEW YORK (Reuters Breakingviews) - Anyone who saw 2020 summer sci-fi blockbuster “Tenet” knows that a fantastical narrative can still attract a modest crowd.
+The same principle applies to movie chain AMC Entertainment.
 Its shares have popped in recent weeks after its adoption as a so-called meme stock by speculative traders.
 At one point Thursday, AMC had a market capitalization of over $37 billion, roughly 100 times its value at the end of 2020.

 That calls for a whole lot of Milk Duds and puppy love.
 The price of two tickets for an evening showing of “Cruella,” plus two servings of candy and a large Coke to share, is around $50, based on a cursory perusal of the AMC in Cherry Hill, New Jersey.
 At that rate, AMC needs to usher in 360 million couples on date night to live up to investors’ new expectations.
 That’s akin to a roughly two-thirds increase in the entire cinema-going audience of the United States and Canada compared to 2019, based on data from the National Association of Theater Owners.